DLR-FT/wasm-interpreter/README.md

 ## Features

-- **In-place interpretation**: No intermediate parsing step.
+- **In-place interpretation**: No intermediate representation, directly interprets WebAssembly bytecode.
 This allows for fast start-up times.
 - **`no_std` support**: The interpreter requires only Rust's `core` and `alloc` libraries allowing its use in various environments, such as bare-metal systems.
 - **Minimal dependencies**: The interpreter requires only two dependencies: `log`, `libm`.
-- **Compliance with specification**: The interpreter passes almost all test from the [official WebAssembly testsuite](https://github.com/WebAssembly/testsuite).
-Only SIMD instructions are missing.
+- **Compliance with specification**: The interpreter passes all tests, except for the proposals and SIMD, from the [official WebAssembly testsuite](https://github.com/WebAssembly/testsuite).
+See [`GlobalConfig` in `tests/specification/mod.rs`](tests/specification/mod.rs) for the default spec-test filter.
 - **Host functions**: The host system can provide functions for Wasm code to call.

 _For information on other features, visit our [requirements page](https://dlr-ft.github.io/wasm-interpreter/main/requirements/html/index.html)._